 And many others.
-After a lot of hard work, I was able to migrate to WordPress for improved writer and publisher experience as well as for future proofing by using the WordPress platform.
+After a lot of hard work, I was able to migrate to WordPress for an improved writer and publisher experience as well as for future-proofing by using the WordPress platform.

 Simple, clean design.
 No fluff.
 A simple gallery for the client to control and upload their latest work!
 Click here

 I was given a complex design for the new Swig website: one that looked easy enough on paper, but programming limits were pushed.
 I learned some cool stuff with SVG’s and making them continuously responsive in the background, keeping them placed in a way to match each section of the home page as well.

 The live website is no longer the one I programmed since the company was acquired and rebranded.
 Here was the website according to Web Archive